jason-zetaris/spark-website/pandas-on-spark/index.md

 Spark can be run on a single machine or distributed to many machines in a cluster.

 When Spark is run on a single machine, the computations are run on all available cores.
-This is faster than pandas which only runs computations on a single core.
+This is often faster than pandas which only runs computations on a single core.

 Scaling computations on multiple machines is great for when you want to run computations on larger data sets or simply access more RAM/cores so the queries run faster.